 Illinois is one of three states in the nation that does not have a law that mandates motorcyclists and their passengers to wear helmets.
 Even though Illinois does not require helmets to be worn, statistics show that wearing a helmet can reduce injuries and save lives.
 The National Highway Traffic Safety Administration (NHTSA) estimates that helmets saved 1,859 motorcyclists’ lives in 2016, and 802 more lives could have been saved if all motorcyclists had worn helmets.
 NHTSA estimates that helmets are thirty-seven percent effective in preventing fatal injuries to motorcycle riders and forty-one percent effective in preventing fatal injuries to motorcycle passengers.

 Motorcycle accidents can be scary and medical costs can quickly stack up.
+For more information about motorcycle accidents, visit our page HERE.
 If you or a loved one has been injured in a motorcycle accident, contact car accident lawyer John Malm at John J. Malm & Associates to learn more about how you may be entitled to receive compensation for your injuries.